JeffisFine/Pokemon-Persistent-Shuffler-Data/README.md

 # Setup
 1) Confirm sha1 checksum of ROM is listed in [Bizhwak Shuffler Home]\plugins\pokemon-hashes.dat.
-	1a) If hash not found, either download ROM with a sha1 that does match or follow the remaining 1x) steps to add entry to plugin.
+	a) If hash not found, either download ROM with a sha1 that does match or follow the remaining 1x) steps to add entry to plugin.
-	1b) If adding a new ROM, enter the following information in the pokemon-hashes.dat file in below format:
+	b) If adding a new ROM, enter the following information in the pokemon-hashes.dat file in below format:
 		[SHA1 Hash] [tag] -- [File Name]
 		ie. D7037C83E1AE5B39BDE3C30787637BA1D4C48CE2 pkmnrdbleng -- Pokemon - Blue Version (USA, Europe) (SGB Enhanced).gb